cld321/ArcodIBM/README.md

-# ArcodIBM
+# ArcodIBM model output analysis
-# Contains model output and R scripts for data analysis
+# Contains R scripts for data analysis and plots
 # in Revision in Elementa: Science of the Anthropocene Journal